mapra99/rb-snake/README.md

 ![](https://i.imgur.com/wC6W4VH.png)

-TODO: Delete this and the text above, and describe your gem

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem

-    $ bundle add rb-snake

-If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install rb-snake

 ## Usage

-TODO: Write usage instructions here
+Run `rb-snake` on your terminal to start the game.
+Use the arrow keys on the keyboard to move the snake.
+Try to feed your snake as much as possible without hitting your own body!

 ## Development